 Health Insurance for International Students

-The University of Wisconsin-Madison has mandated that all international students and their dependents residing in this country be enrolled in the UW-Madison’s Student Health Insurance Plan (SHIP).
+The University of Wisconsin-Madison has mandated that all international students and their dependents be enrolled in the UW-Madison’s Student Health Insurance Plan (SHIP).
 The cost of SHIP insurance is included in the above-referenced estimated living expenses.

 Below are the SHIP Insurance Rates for Summer 2020 (Coverage Type; Rate for Students in Summer Courses Beginning after June 15, 2020)